“He betook himself through fear to Sīhāgiri

 History of Sigiriya

 The history of Sigiriya is one of vision, grandeur, beauty and tragedy unparalleled in Sri Lankan history.
-One thousand six hundred years ago it burst briefly into preeminence and then quickly faded away and was forgotten.
+One thousand six hundred years ago it burst briefly into pre-eminence with breathtaking architecture and art and then quickly faded away into oblivion and was forgotten.
 Few historic sites in the world have such an interesting tale to tell as that of Sigiriya.

-The story of Sigiriya Rock Fortress is the tale of Kasyapa.
-A troubled but visionary king Kasyapa, 1600 years ago, murdered his father by plastering him up in a wall.
+The story of Sigiriya Rock Fortress is the tale of King Kasyapa who ruled 1600 years ago between 477 and 495AD.
+A troubled but visionary king Kasyapa murdered his father by plastering him up in a wall.
 Tormented by guilt and fear he abandoned his capital of Anuradhapura and fled deep in the forests of Sri Lanka.
 There in an area dominated by a menacing black column of rock 600 feet high he built himself a new capital resplendent with lush gardens, ponds, palaces and pavilions.
 He transformed the once sinister-looking black rock to appear like a huge dazzling white cloud and painted it with beautiful frescoes of semi-naked nymphs.
 He build a massive gatehouse in the form of a lion to guard the entrance to the inmost sanctum of his city; the Sky Palace on top of the rock.
 There, hidden from view, he lived in splendid isolation tormented by guilt and fear.
 Finally, betrayed, he committed suicide.
-(See Kasyapa for more detail)
+(See Kasyapa for more detail).

 Inspiration for Sigiriya

-King Kasyapa had a grand vision.
+Having decided to move his capital, King Kasyapa had a grand vision.
 He would build his city to emulate Alakamanda.
 In Buddhist mythology Alakamanda was a beautiful and prosperous city of the gods.
 It was said to exist in a faraway place at a great elevation.
 Its ruler was Kuvera, the god of wealth and plenty.
-It is from this story that Kasyapa gained his inspiration.
-He would harness the wealth and resources of his kingdom to recreate Alakamanda on earth.
+It is from this legend that Kasyapa gained his inspiration.
+He would harness the vast wealth and resources of his kingdom to recreate Alakamanda on earth.
 It is for this reason that Kasyapa choose a location deep in the inhospitable forests of central Sri Lanka.
 Its only significant feature of the area was a huge menacing black rock 200 meters high.
 He, Kasyapa, would transform the rock to appear as though it were a cloud and on its summit he would build a palace in the sky and rule as though he were a god-king.

 Sigiriya Rock as Kasyapa may first have seen it.